fahimy143/Awsome-books/README.md

 # Awesome books

->This is a website that allows users to add/remove books from a list.
-This project is build using JavaScript objects and arrays
+>This is a website that allows users to add and remove books from a list.
+This project is build using JavaScript objects

 ## Built With